theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/custom-function-module-for-table-extraction.md

 !!! warning
 	**Generating Short Dumps.**<br>
 	Testing the function modules on an SAP system is not possible.
-	Note that the function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE can only be called by Theobald products due to the callback function of the module.
+	Function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE can only be called by Theobald Software products due to the callback function of the module.
+	Avoid calling function modules /THEO/READ_TABLE and Z_THEO_READ_TABLE directly from an SAP system.

 ### Supported Features